 - I want this tool to seamlessly integrate with my watchlists and portfolio tracking and at the same time give me the flexibility to manage them the way I want

 Now of course there are many other details that I want.
-I want the historical data that goes back many years, I want to be able to create my own filters (hey, how about letting me write custom equations!), I want to be able to go back to the stocks in my watchlist and check if they still meet the filter criteria that I had set weeks or months ago, and I want to be able to analyze my portfolio for correlations, sharpe ratio, drawdowns, I want to be able to deep dive into the financials for any stock I choose, and while we are throwing everything and the kitchen sink in our wishlist, perhaps an “at the finger tip” access to SEC filings would not be a bad thing to have either!
+I want the historical data that goes back many years, I want to be able to create my own filters (hey, how about letting me write custom equations!), I want to be able to go back to the stocks in my watchlist and research if they still meet the filter criteria that I had set weeks or months ago, and I want to be able to analyze my portfolio for correlations, sharpe ratio, drawdowns, etc. I want to be able to deep dive into the financials for any stock I choose to research, and while we are throwing everything and the kitchen sink in our wishlist, perhaps an “at the finger tip” access to SEC filings would not be a bad thing to have either!

 Surely, that is a lot to ask of just one tool.
 Isn’t it?

-Turns out, it definitely is not.
+Turns out, in this case, it definitely is not.

-What is Stock Rover?
+Stock Rover Review: What is Stock Rover?

 The company says it provides “insights and tools to help you be your best investor”.
 This is true.
-Stock Rover does all the hard work of finding the data you need, organizing it in a very intuitive way that lets you execute your investment strategy without the distraction of the market noise.
+Stock Rover does all the hard work of finding the stocks data you need, organizing it in a very intuitive way that lets you execute your investment strategy without the distraction of the market noise.
 You are able to do everything from screening the stocks, to conducting fundamental research and manage your portfolio through your Stock Rover account.

 The software itself runs in the cloud and the stock screens execute blazingly fast.
 The interface is very intuitive and fades into the background.
 With so many features and enormous volume of data on the offer, a lesser tool can quickly overload you with data.
 In the case of Stock Rover, the quietly powerful interface keeps everything neatly organized and well managed.
 You have everything you need, when you need it.